 - Use graphing, scientific and four-function calculators only where allowed or required.
 For detailed information, see Calculator Use.

 - Raise your hand if you have a problem with your computer or need the administrator's help at any time during the test.

 - Use the allotted 30 minutes of practice time for the tutorial and other untimed sections prior to the test.
 This allows you to become familiar with the computer functions and will help make your computer-delivered testing experience go smoothly.
 You may not use scratch paper during this time.

 - Be aware that test takers on the testing premises are subject to videotaping, photographing, thumb printing, signature comparison and other forms of electronic biometric ID comparison.
-ETS reserves the right to ensure the security of test content by using electronic detection scanning devices (e.g., hand-held metal detectors/wands).
+ETS respects individuals’ privacy and has implemented procedures to ensure that the check-in process is completed in a respectful manner.
+ETS reserves the right to ensure the security of test content by using electronic detection scanning devices (e.g., handheld metal detectors/wands) and may also employ additional security measures such as visual inspections for unauthorized testing aids or other wearable technology.
+Test takers should be prepared to undergo these security measures to ensure a fair testing environment.
 Failure to comply may result in dismissal from the test and forfeiture of your test fees.

 - If you have health-related needs requiring you to bring equipment, beverages or snacks into the testing room or to take extra or extended breaks, you need to request accommodations in advance.
 Procedures for requesting accommodations are described in the Bulletin Supplement for Test Takers with Disabilities or Health-related Needs.